thallia/temp-conversions/README.md

 # temp-conversions
-a forth program that converts fahrenheit to celsius to kelvin
+A simple forth program that converts an array of fahrenheit temperatures to celsius, stores them, and converts the celsius temperatures to Kelvin. (no decimals)